 Many financial experts do not have a lot of hope for millennials.
-They believe that millennials do not know how to manage their finances.
+They believe that millennials do not know how to manage finances.

 Buy an Affordable House

 In most cases, being a homeowner will outweigh the potential risks.
 However, you do not want to buy a home that you cannot afford.
 You should not buy a home that is 2.5 times more than your annual income.
 For example, your annual income is $50,000.
 You do not want to buy a home that is more than $125,000.

 Budgeting is one of the best things that you can do to protect your financial health.
 You should make a habit to save at least 15 percent of your income.
 You want to have enough money saved to cover six months’ worth of bills.

 Pay Your Student Loan Debt Off

 Millennials are the generation that is most burdened by student loan debt.
 You cannot get rid of student loan debt by filing for bankruptcy.
 Your debt will also continue to accrue interest.
 You will be able to save thousands of dollars by paying your student loan off as soon as possible.